 As the cost of solar has dropped, many of the California solar rebates that were previously available have been phased out.
 However, there are still a number of incentives and other programs that still provide serious cost reductions for homeowners who go solar:

 Solar prices have dropped 30% since 2007, the average price of an installed solar system is currently between $20,000 – $30,000 before rebates and incentives.
 It’s important to keep in mind that this is only for a purchased system.
-If you are financing your system with a loan, lease or power purchase agreement, you will not need anywhere near that sort of initial investment.
-The cost to purchase your system may seem steep, however the available incentives and rebates have a significant impact on the actual price you will pay.
+The initial investment will be much lower if you opt for solar financing through a loan, lease or power purchase agreement.
+The cost to purchase your system may seem steep, but the available incentives and rebates have a significant impact on the actual price you will pay.

 The cost of solar in California has decreased an additional 4% in this last year alone.
 This is due to a variety of factors such as: new developments in the technology to produce and install panels, decreased price of materials which contribute to lower overall costs and significantly shorter installation times.
 As the industry expands and as new advancements are made with this technology, we can expect to see prices continue to decrease over time.